RajKTH1415/Bank-Management-System-Using-Oops/README.md

 4-Bank Class: This class manages a list of accounts and provides methods to add accounts, display all accounts, and find an account by its number.

-BankManagementSystem Class: This is the main class that provides a simple command-line interface for interacting with the bank management system.
+5-BankManagementSystem Class: This is the main class that provides a simple command-line interface for interacting with the bank management system.
 It allows users to add accounts, display accounts, deposit money, withdraw money, and add interest to savings accounts.